flavienbwk/Docker-Remote-Lab/README.md

 You can now develop on your remote server.

+Remind yourself :

-Remind yourself that your Docker volumes must be **mounted from `/root/Dev/*`** as it is the shared folder in your remote VPS
+- Volumes must be **mounted from `/root/Dev/*`** as it is the shared folder in your remote VPS
+- SSH-Forward ports used by your containers with commands similar to `ssh -4L 8080:172.17.0.1:8080 -fN root@<REMOTE_SERVER_IP>`